Board of Trustees & Partner Organisations

 The residentials create an excellent opportunity for cultural exchange, and are arranged in such a way that encourages sharing repertoire, combining performances and swapping conductors, enabling the young people to form lifelong bonds.
-The partnership is highly valued by our young people and continues to become stronger, with a residential trip planned for RHYO to Germany in July 2019, which will be supported by the JOK.
-JOK's support for the residential significantly reduces the costs for us, making the trip much more affordable and inclusive.
+The partnership is highly valued by our young people and continues to become stronger, with opportunities for residentials and combined performances.

 NMS has partnered with Framework, a charity that helps homeless and vulnerable people, to help them raise its profile among our audience, primarily our young people, who have shown great support for the cause.
-We have also helped raise funds for the charity at our Christmas concert at Albert Hall in December 2017 and a concert at Peak Cavern in June 2017.
-Our ‘Jazz Squad’ performed at Framework’s Sleep Out event last year, which was also a great success.
+We have also helped raise funds for the charity and our ‘Jazz Squad’ continues to perform at Framework’s Big Sleep Out event.

 The idea behind the partnership is to raise one another’s profile with our respective audiences and to support each other in fundraising and creating awareness about our work and its impact.
 We are looking forward to holding joint events and continuing to support one another.